Reeds-github/Hero-Mode/README.md

 <h1>Before you do anything, make sure you have these things:</h1>

-- A SCRUBBED North American (US) Version of "The Thousand-Year Door" (Check the ZIM.txt)
+- A SCRUBBED North American (US) Version of "The Thousand-Year Door" (Check the VIM.txt)
 - A Softmodded Wii/Wii U that has Homebrew.
 - Get Nintendont so you can load the ISO for the Wii/Wii U.
 - Get Dolphin 5.0-10411 If you wish to play on Emulator (If it asks to update, refuse to update it.)